bikashsahh/EliteFit/questions.md

 This feature was extensively utilized in the task manager for safe property access, improving both code readability and maintenance.

-## How would you track down a performance issue in production?
+## 3.How would you track down a performance issue in production?
 Have you ever had to do this?

 For tracking performance issues in React applications, I employ several key tools: